Build-Your-Dream-Python-Project/linear-regression-demo/README.md

 To avoid conflicts with other Python projects on your system, it can help to create a virtual environment for this demo.
 Here's how to set up a virtual environment, activate it, and install the necessary libraries.

 1. Open a terminal or command prompt and navigate to the directory where you've cloned the demo repository.
-2. Create a virtual environment by running the following command: `python3 -m venv env`
+2. Create a virtual environment by running the following command.<br>
+`python3 -m venv env`
-3. Activate the virtual environment by running the following command: `source env/bin/activate`.
+3. Activate the virtual environment by running the following command.<br>
+`source env/bin/activate`<br>
 Note: On Windows, use `env\Scripts\activate` instead.
-4. Install the necessary libraries by running the following command: `pip install -r requirements.txt`
+4. Install the necessary libraries by running the following command<br>

-> ### Manually Install Libraries
->
+`pip install -r requirements.txt`<br>
+or<br>
+`pip install pandas scikit-learn jupyterlab matplotlib`

-> Alternatively, you can install these packages manually using the following command.
+> Alternatively, you can install the 4 packages without a virtual environment by following just steps 1 and 4 above.
->
-> `pip install pandas scikit-learn jupyterlab matplotlib`
->
-> _It is not necessary to do this if you already ran `pip install -r requirements.txt`_

 Once you've installed the necessary libraries, you can start JupyterLab and load the demo notebook.